DNM1008/Dots/README.md

 For funsies, you can either click on the Arch glyph on the top left (the first widget on the bar) to have a reminder that you are using Arch (btw) or hit Super + Backspace and you should have a dunst notification that quotes a quote from fortune.

+# Key maps

+* Escape is mapped to Capslock
+* Tab is mapped to Escape
+* Capslock is mapped to Tab

 If you just want the Qtile config, have a look at my [Qtile config](https://github.com/DNM1008/Qtile-config)